Could Solar Have Reduced the Impact of the 2021 Texas Freeze?

 On a broad note, Texas has some eco-friendly power systems in place.

 Wind turbines, for example, generate 25% of Texas’ electricity, which is a sizable percentage.
-But frozen turbines can’t generate energy, and frozen power lines can’t transmit it even if it were generated.
+But frozen turbines can’t generate energy, and frozen power lines can’t transmit it even if they could.

-Ultimately, reliance on fossil fuels largely led to the devastating 2021 outages due to the state’s power plants inability to generate power during the freeze.
-By investing in grid-scale solar, along with home solar panels, Texans can generate more power and ease demand on the grid.
+Ultimately, reliance on fossil fuels largely led to the devastating 2021 outages due to Texas power plants’ inability to generate power during the freeze.
+By investing in grid-scale solar, along with home solar installations, Texans can generate more power and ease demand on the grid.

-Solar panel systems, generators, backup battery power and solar batteries are just a few options that can provide power during emergencies.
+Solar panel systems, home backup batteries and solar batteries are just a few options that can provide power during emergencies.
 Energy independence and less reliance on the grid could have taken some of the distress out of the 2021 freeze — and saved lives.

 [Related: Preparing for the Unexpected: Batteries vs. Generators for Home Power Backup]